Disaster Response & Support

 Lori began her career as an Animal Control Officer at the Peninsula Humane Society & SPCA in San Mateo in 1983 and became the Captain of Animal Control for the San Francisco Animal Care and Control Department in 1989.
 Lori currently works for the County of San Mateo, where she oversees the Animal Control & Licensing contract with the Peninsula Humane Society & SPCA, along with the all-volunteer Large Animal Evacuation Group (LAEG).
 Her disaster experience is extensive, spanning earthquakes, fires, floods, and hoarding cases, and including the Loma Prieta earthquake, the Oakland Firestorm, the Tubbs Fire, CZU Lighting Complex Fires, and the Caldor Fire – a sampling of some of California’s most devastating events.

-John Peaveler is an animal welfare professional with over 18 years of global experience in the fields of animal control, animal population management, disaster response, and animal handling and capture.
-He has extensive experience in international and US disaster as a responder as well as experience as a disaster manager in the State of California with the San Diego Humane Society.
-John is also an expert in free-roaming population management programs and currently serves as the Director, Field Operations, for Greater Good Charities where he supports high volume sterilization efforts.
+John Peaveler is an animal welfare professional with over 20 years of global experience in the fields of animal control, animal population management, disaster response, and animal handling and capture.
+He began his career in 2004 rescuing dogs and building an animal shelter and wildlife sanctuary in Kuwait along with his wife, Ayeshah Al-Humaidhi, which they ran together for 11 years.
+He has extensive experience in international and US disaster and cruelty response as well as free-roaming population management programs.
+John has also taught animal handling and capture training around the world, with a goal of helping handlers stay humane in all environments.
+John currently serves as the Director, Field Operations, for Greater Good Charities, where he supports a range of operational programs.

 Brian Whipple